When Distributions Shifts: Causal Generalization for Low-Resource Languages: Methodology

 \subsection{Invariance via Causal Data Augmentation}

-This study investigates \textbf{causal data augmentation} as a strategy for improving sentiment classification in low-resource African languages through enhanced representation invariance.
-The approach is grounded in the principles of causal representation learning: if the sentiment label $y$ causally depends on the semantic content of a tweet $x$, then augmentations that perturb only non-causal linguistic features (e.g., surface form, style, or syntax) should preserve the conditional distribution $P(y|x)$.
-By systematically generating linguistically diverse yet semantically equivalent paraphrases, the model learns to focus on the underlying causal semantics rather than superficial correlations, leading to improved generalization across domains.
+Here, we investigate \textbf{causal data augmentation} as a strategy for improving sentiment classification in low-resource African languages through representation invariance.
+The approach is grounded in the principles of causal representation learning: if the sentiment label $y$ depends on the semantic content of a tweet $x$, then augmentations that perturb only non-causal linguistic features (e.g., surface form, style, or syntax) should preserve the conditional probability distribution $P(y|x)$.